Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Meyer almost periodic functions and measures

-It is possible to give a characterization of g-a-p functions via the Bohr compactification.
-This is already hinted at in Meyer's work but details are not given.
-For this reason we include the proof.
+It is possible to characterize g-a-p functions via the Bohr compactification.
+This is already hinted at in Meyer's work, but details are not given.
+A weaker version of this result can be found in \cite[Page~68]{Har2}.
+We include the proof for completeness.